SalarGit/FWI/full-waveform-inversion/README.md

 ### Footnotes:
 1. CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers to prevent malicious websites from making unauthorized requests to a different domain than the one that served the web page.

+## Unit Testing
+Unit tests are located in the `./src/fwi.test.js` file.
+You can run all tests by executing the following command in the root directory:
+    `npm test`

+To add more tests, simply extend the `fwi.test.js` file.